Accounting for Inconsistent Use of Covariate Adjustment in Group Sequential Trials: Review Material: Covariate Adjustment in Randomized Trials

-\begin{proof}[Proof of Lemma \ref{pop-min}] ANOVA and ANCOVA are special cases of the general least squares formulation that we have presented.
+\begin{proof} ANOVA and ANCOVA are special cases of the general least squares formulation that we have presented.
 Consider the two sets of predictors,

-where $\bm X \in \mathbb{R}^p$ are covariates with mean 0, i.e., $\E[\bm X] = \bm 0$, and $A \in \{-1, 1\}$ is a treatment group indicator.
+where $\bm X \in \mathbb{R}^p$ are covariates, and $A \in \{-1, 1\}$ is a treatment group indicator.
 In the ANCOVA model, we assume that $\bm X \indep A$, i.e. covariates are independent of treatment assignment in the population.
 Additionally, assume that we have equal randomization probabilities for the two treatment groups, \begin{singlespace}

 \end{singlespace} Using the form of $\bm \Omega$ as defined from Theorem \ref{ols-identification}, let $\bm \Omega = \E_P[\bm Z \bm Z^T]$, and $\bm \Omega_C = \E_P[\bm Z_C \bm Z_C^T]$.
 Note that $\E[A] = 0$, and $\E[A^2] = 1$ since $A^2 = 1$ with probability 1, and that $\E[A X_j] = 0$ since the covariates are independent of the treatment assignment.
 Therefore,